 In 1971, the United States Environmental Protection Agency announced its DOCUMERICA project, an ambitious endeavor intended to photographically observe Americans, their surroundings, and their daily impact on the environment.
-With former National … Continue reading DOCUMERICA: A pictorial look at everyday life in 1970s America
+With former National Geographic photo editor Gifford Hampshire at the helm, the project began in earnest in January of 1972, providing freelance photographers a per diem allowance and an […]

 The EPA hired freelance photographers to capture everyday life in the 1970s.